 A new orchard, comprised of eight rows, was planted in early 2020 as a part of a research project by Andrew Ormerod, with the support of James Fergusson.

 The project is a part of a collaborative observation of apple tree family groups grown in different locations.
-Trees in these Mother Orchard trials are ‘half sibs’ (i.e. sister/brothers) or open pollinated seedling trees derived on the whole from named mother varieties.
+Trees in this trial orchard are open pollinated ‘half sibs’ (i.e. sister/brothers) grown from the seeds of named ‘mother’ varieties.
 The varieties were sourced from three areas, Cornwall, Devon and Hereford, although that doesn’t quite tell the whole story.

 More information and trial results will be made available as the trial progresses.